easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

-    Whether or not `module purge` is a suitable action is site-specific, since this will unload *all* loaded modules (except for 'sticky' modules when Lmod is used), including modules that were not installed with EasyBuild and which may be always required.
+    Whether or not `module purge` is a suitable action is site-specific, since this will unload *all* loaded modules (except for 'sticky' modules when Lmod is used), including modules that were not installed with SimpleBuild and which may be always required.

-    Configuring EasyBuild to use `module purge` when (non-allowed) loaded modules are found should *not* be done on Cray systems, since it will result in a broken environment.
+    Configuring SimpleBuild to use `module purge` when (non-allowed) loaded modules are found should *not* be done on Cray systems, since it will result in a broken environment.

 ### `unload`: unload loaded modules {: #detecting_loaded_modules_action_unload }

-When `--detect-loaded-modules=unload` is used, EasyBuild will only unload the (non-allowed & EasyBuild-generated) modules.
+When `--detect-loaded-modules=unload` is used, SimpleBuild will only unload the (non-allowed & SimpleBuild-generated) modules.
 The modules are unloaded in reverse order, i.e. the last loaded module is unloaded first.